Request handler for a function in Go

 )

-// The input JSON document is automatically converted to this type of object
+// The input JSON document will be automatically converted into an object of this type.

 type Request struct {